Vita112/Graph_networks/【02】graph_nueral_networks_a_review_of_methods_and_applications.md

 + in this paper

-focus on problems defined on graphs and we also investigate other mechanisms used in graph neural networks ,比如 gete mechanism、attention mechanism、skip connection。
+focus on problems defined on graphs and we also investigate other mechanisms used in graph neural networks ,比如 gate mechanism、attention mechanism、skip connection。
 ## 2 Models
 ![notations_used_in_this_paper](https://github.com/Vita112/Graph_networks/blob/master/img/notations_used_in%E3%80%9002%E3%80%91.png)
 ### 2.1 Graph Neural Networks- original graph neural networks